kyle-thdi/nginx-reverse-proxy-in-docker/README.md

 # nginx-reverse-proxy-in-docker

 Runs Nginx Proxy Manager in a docker container with start and stop scripts.
 Persists data and Let's Encrypt SSL certs via docker volumes/server directories "data" and "letsencrypt".
+I use this in Proxmox LXC.

 **TIP:** To open links in this readme in a new tab/window, right-click on the link and choose "Open link in new tab" or "Open link in new window"